 As you may have read, a contractor to Google mistakenly released Google’s third quarter earnings, which sent the stock plummeting, reporters scurrying, and PR professionals tummy’s sinking.
 Ouch!

 The company cites “human error” as the reason for the early release of the quarterly earnings, which means someone dropped the ball big time and has probably lost their job, pending an internal investigation.
 Everyone seems to be keeping their cool publicly, but, seriously, what happens to the pro who loses the Google account?
-Probably nothing nice.
+Probably nothing good!

 The comments online varied from “stuff happens; move on” to “OMG heads are going to roll” to “mayhem.”
 To make matters worse, it seems that the news hit during a previously scheduled press conference for another Google product, which ended with reporters leaving to cover the breaking financial news.
 Double PR ouch!

 We are human and we make mistakes.
 But in this instant access, push-to-publish world, do we build mistakes into the plan?

 Psychotherapist Mel Schwartz, L.C.S.W., says we live in a world where we focus on being instead of becoming.
 An environment of economic competition emphasizes that approach to the point that we no longer have room to become anything.
 Growing and changing inevitably require mistakes and missteps, which no one seems to tolerate, let alone plan for and embrace.
 We must always be The Best at all times.
 For large corporations, striving for perfection seems like a competitive advantage, but is it realistic?